- Economic Development

 The Appalachian Council of Governments (ACOG) serves as the Area Agency on Aging (AAA) for the six-county Appalachian Region (Anderson, Cherokee, Greenville, Oconee, Pickens and Spartanburg counties).
 The AAA provides information and assistance to older adults, persons with disabilities and caregivers.
-We also operate the Regional Long Term Care Ombudsman Program, the Regional Family Caregivers Program, the I-CARE program, and Appalachian Assisted Rides program.
+The AAA also operates the Regional Long Term Care Ombudsman Program, the Regional Family Caregivers Program, and the I-CARE program.

 A summary of our primary services and related programs is provided below.
 Frequently Asked Questions provides answers to common questions about our services and programs.